iceithq/SharpIgnite/README.md

 # SharpIgnite

-SharpIgnite is a lightweight and simple application framework inspired by CodeIgniter, designed to make it easy to build web applications in C#.
+SharpIgnite is a lightweight and simple application framework inspired by CodeIgniter, designed to make it easy to build applications in C#.

 ## Features